openmultiplayer/web/docs/scripting/functions/SendClientMessagef.md

 ## Related Functions

-- [SendClientMessageToAll](SendClientMessageToAllf): Send a message to all players.
+- [SendClientMessagef](SendClientMessagef): Send a formatted message to a certain player.